JavaScript seems to be disabled in your browser.

 High tech polyester covering

-Patented polymerizing procedure permanently fuses the color to the polyester film covering, getting rid of the possibilities of color-layer separation and permits repositioning of the covering on your model.
+Patented polymerizing procedure permanently fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and allows repositioning of the covering on your model.

 Light weight at .30 oz/sq. ft.

-Fuel proof to glow fuel, gas, and smoke oil.
-Water proof as well.
+Fuel evidence to glow fuel, gas, and smoke oil.
+Water evidence as well.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and simple to use.
-A patented polymerizing procedure permanently fuses the color to the polyester film covering, getting rid of the possibilities of color-layer separation and permits repositioning the covering on your model.
-UltraCote's unique capability to both diminish and extend make it superior to other coverings for going around tight curves and wingtips.
+Garage 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and easy to use.
+A patented polymerizing procedure permanently fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and allows repositioning the covering on your design.
+UltraCote's special capability to both diminish and extend make it remarkable to other coverings for going around tight curves and wingtips.

 Maximum shrinkage is at 350 degrees F.